-2022 New Budget Issues (continued)
+2023 New Budget Issues (continued)

-• As illustrated in the chart below, in order to support the Authority's 2022 operating plan, approximately \$576,000 of property tax revenues are budgeted to cover the shortfall in fare revenues, \$5.7 million of property tax revenues are budgeted to fund the costs for the Destination 2040 Plan Projects (net of lease proceeds and grant/contributions), \$2.6 million to fund strategic initiatives with a balance of \$1.6 million to be funded by fund balance.
-The primary driver to use fund balance is from the Authority's \$4 million one-time contribution to the City of Glenwood Springs for the South Bridge Project, which is included in the Destination 2040 Plan.
+• As illustrated in the chart below, approximately \$4.6 million of property tax revenues are budgeted to fund the costs for the Destination 2040 Plan Projects (net of lease proceeds and/or grant/contributions), and \$1.7 million to fund strategic initiatives with a balance of \$355,000 to be funded by fund balance.
+The primary driver to use fund balance is from \$1.4 million for the Glenwood Springs Maintenance Facility Transit Service Plaza Phase 6 Project and \$1 million contribution to the Town of Snowmass Village Transit Center Project, which is included in the Destination 2040 Plan.

-Destination 2040 Funding and Uses included in General Destination 2040 Funding and Uses included in General Fund: 2022 Draft Description (in 1,000's) E Budget Net Property Tax Revenues \$ 11,337 Less: Estimated Costs for Service Enhancements (2,060) Less: Estimated Debt Service for Capital Lease (bus) (312) Less: Estimated Debt Service for Series 2021A Bonds (1,681) Less: Estimated Net Costs for D2040 Projects (5,710) Less: Estimated Costs for Strategic Initiatives (2,614) Less: Amount used to offset estimated revenue shortfalls (576) Remaining Available Funds / (Use of Fund Balance) \$ (1,616)
+Destination 2040 Funding and Uses included in General Fund: 2023 Draft Description (in 1,000's) I Budget Net Property Tax Revenues \$ 11,306 Less: Estimated Costs for Service Enhancements (2,973) Less: Estimated Debt Service for Capital Lease (bus) (704) Less: Estimated Debt Service for Series 2021A Bonds (1,681) Less: Estimated Net Costs for D2040 Projects (4,575) Less: Estimated Costs for Strategic Initiatives (1,728) Remaining Available Funds / (Use of Fund Balance) \$ (355)